dailycred/objective-dc/README.md

 ## Custom URL scheme

-You will need to setup a custom **http scheme** to open your application from a browser.
-This will allow you to use links like `myappcustomscheme://url` to open your app from a browser (when your app is installed]).
+You will need to setup a custom URL scheme to open your application from a browser.
+This will allow you to use links like `myappcustomscheme://url` to open your app from a browser (when your app is installed on the same device).

 Open the **info** tab in your target settings.
 Click the plus sign in the bottom right and select **Add URL Type**.
 ![Add URL Type](https://raw.github.com/dailycred/objective-dc/master/docs/add_url_type.png)